werf/werf/docs/_includes/reference/cli/werf_bundle_publish.md

             allowed-docker-storage-volume-usage-margin" level (default 5% or
             $WERF_ALLOWED_LOCAL_CACHE_VOLUME_USAGE_MARGIN)
       --build-report-path=''
-            Change build report save path (by default $WERF_BUILD_REPORT_PATH or
+            Change build report path and format (by default $WERF_BUILD_REPORT_PATH or
             ".werf-build-report.json" if not set).
-Extension must be either .json or .env, .json
+Extension must be either .json for JSON format
-            will be used if not specified
-      --cache-repo=[]
+            or .env for env-file format.
+If extension not specified, then .json is used --cache-repo=[]
             Specify one or multiple cache repos with images that will be used as a cache.
 Cache
             will be populated when pushing newly built images into the primary repo and when